jasongroce/docs/docs/content/tutorials/helm/index.md

 - ✅ Connection information is managed automatically, secret stores are an implementation detail.
 - ✅ Applications have a documented relationship with the dependencies they connect to.

-From here you will go through a series of steps to incrementally add more of Radius' features to the application.
+From here you will go through a series of steps to incrementally add more Radius features to the application.

-## 5. Add Radius
+## 4. Add Radius

 Make sure the `app.yaml` file from `./demo/Chart/templates/app.yaml` is open in your editor.
 You will make some edits to this file to enable Radius.